TOMToolkit/tomtoolkit.github.io/docs/create_broker.md

 alerts and targets.

 #### `fetch_alerts` Class Method
-`fetch_alerts` is used to query the remote broker, and return a list of results depending on the parameters passed into the query, so that these results may be displayed on the query results page.
+`fetch_alerts` is used to query the remote broker, and return an iterator of results depending on the parameters passed into the query, so that these results may be displayed on the query results page.
 In our case, `fetch_alerts` will only filter on name, but this can be easily extended to other query parameters.